briancaffey/briancaffey.github.io/content/2022/03/27/ad-hod-developer-environments-for-django-with-aws-ecs-terraform-and-github-actions.md

 We need to think about how we can keep track of our active ad hoc environments.
 Active environments will incur additional AWS costs, and we do not want developers or the product team to create lots of environments and then leave them running without actively using them.

-We may decide to have some long-lived ad hoc environments, but those would be managed primarily by the DevOps team.
+We may decide to have some long-lived ad hoc environments, but those would be managed primarily by the DevOps team and respective owners (e.g. QA, product team, etc.).

 One way to check the active ad hoc environments would be to use the AWS CLI.
 We could list the ECS clusters in our development account, and this would show the number of ad hoc environments running.
 We could go farther and list the ad hoc environments by when they were last updated.
 We could then request developers or team members to remove ad hoc environments that are not in use.